FuelLabs/sway-applications/.devops/repo/README.md

 #### `fmt`

-Formatting the Sway and Rust files in each project
+Format the Sway and Rust files in each project

 ```sh
 cargo run fmt